-This opens up a lot of possibilities related to submenus!
-Therefore, this is the preferred Link Type when it comes to show either sub elements, dropdowns menus or mega menus.
+This opens up a lot of possibilities related to sub menus!
+Therefore, this is the preferred Link Type when it comes to display dropdowns menus and mega menus.

 You should be familiar with this way of displaying submenus since the Elegant Themes main menu follows this approach as you can see in the Elegant Themes menu that we have recreated using the Sub Link Type.